Understanding Dream Interpretation

 Adler

-Adler also developed a theoretical and clinical approach for dream interpretation.
+Adler also developed a theoretical and clinical approach to dream interpretation.
 While Freud centered on the internal realm, Adler spoke of the influence of the social realm.
+While Freud saw libido as our main driving force, Adler recognized the importance of social and political factors.

 This is a Dream...